longevity-genie/getpaper/README.md

 # Usage
 ## Downloading papers

-After the installation you can either import the library into your python code or you can use the console scripts, for example:
+After the installation you can either import the library into your python code or you can use the console scripts.

+If you install from pip calling download will mean calling getpaper/download.py , for parse - getpaper/parse.py , for index - getpaper/index.py

 ```bash
 download download download_pubmed --pubmed 22266545 --folder papers --name pmid
 ```